New Rice for Africa

-New Rice for Africa ("NERICA") is a cultivar group of interspecific hybrid rice developed by the Africa Rice Center (AfricaRice) to improve the yield of African rice cultivars.
+New Rice for Africa (NERICA) is a cultivar group of interspecific hybrid rice developed by the Africa Rice Center to improve the yield of African rice cultivars.
 Although 240 million people in West Africa rely on rice as the primary source of food energy and protein in their diet, the majority of this rice is imported.
 Self-sufficiency in rice production would improve food security and aid economic development in West Africa.

+Beginning in 1992 and receiving extra impetus after the 2007–2008 world food price crisis, NERICA is available in three main varieties: upland, lowland, and irrigated.

+Background

+African rice Oryza glaberrima has been cultivated for 3,500 years and is well adapted to the African environment, but because of relatively low yield its cultivation has to a great extent been abandoned in favor of the import of (Asian) rice.
+The 2007–2008 world food price crisis provided an impetus for African countries and institutions to look to expand the growth of African rice varieties and become less dependent on imports.

+NERICA

+The NERICA Project, run by the Africa Rice Center, dates back to 1992, when Monty Jones began working on types of rice that "combine the high yield potential of Asian rice with the local adaptation of African rice", with the first developed in 1994.
+For his leadership in developing NERICA, Monty Jones was named a co-recipient of the 2004 World Food Prize.

-The results of the NERICA Project, which is funded by the African Development Bank, the Japanese government, and the United Nations Development Programme, was a major agenda item at the Fourth Tokyo International Conference on African Development (TICAD-IV) in 2008.
-The new rice varieties, which are suited to drylands, were distributed and sown on more than 200,000 hectares during the last five years in several African countries, notably Guinea, Nigeria, Mali, Benin, Côte d'Ivoire, and Uganda, according to the Africa Rice Center.
-Though this represents a major advance, it is still projected to fall short of meeting the growing demand for rice as a food staple.
+It is funded by the African Development Bank, the Japanese government, and the United Nations Development Programme, and preliminary data were presented at the Fourth Tokyo International Conference on African Development (TICAD-IV) in 2008.
+The new rice varieties, which are suited to drylands, were distributed and sown on more than 200,000 hectares during the last five years in several African countrie.
+Despite these developments, in 2008 the yields were projected to fall short of meeting the growing demand for rice as a food staple.